 Every other day new technologies are emerging into the market making life easier, faster and smoother.
-Artificial Intelligence and machine learning are technologies which are now a part of our lives.
+Artificial Intelligence and machine learning are technologies that are now a part of our lives.
 In day-to-day life, we use Smartphones, electronic cars, drones, which are boon from AI.
 Apple’s Siri and Amazon’s Alexa have become part of our family.

 Machine learning origin dates back to 1952 and its data-driven approach came decades after in the ’90s.
-Machine learning is to learn computer manipulations and extraction of data.
+Machine learning is to learn computer manipulations and the extraction of data.
 It emphasizes developing programs that have the capability to access their own data.
 It is autonomous and has given birth to modern AI.

 So evidently we already are using ML in our daily life, so now the question arises how ML is useful in testing?